 - difficulty understanding what people say

-The most common type of ligament damage is a torn anterior cruciate ligament (ACL).
 The ACL is one of four ligaments in your knee.
-It can be torn if you suddenly stop or change direction, or if you land incorrectly from a jump.
+It can tear if you suddenly stop or change direction, or if you land badly from a jump.
 If you tear your ACL, you may hear a pop or crack at the time of your injury.